"

 Drag Polar Estimation

-During flight testing, the airplane’s weight changes (unless it is an electrically powered airplane) because of fuel burn or payload variations, and atmospheric conditions such as pressure, temperature, and air density will change with altitude and time of day.
+During flight testing, the airplane’s weight changes (unless it is electrically powered) because of fuel burn or payload variations, and atmospheric conditions, such as pressure, temperature, and air density, change with altitude and the time of day.
 These changes affect airspeed measurements and the thrust or power required for flight, making direct performance comparisons difficult when they are taken over many flights at different in-flight weights over several days, weeks, or months.
 The EWM addresses this issue by transforming measured quantities into equivalent values referenced to a standard weight and sea-level density.
-This normalization process allows the aerodynamic performance parameters and
+This normalization process enables the accurate extraction of aerodynamic performance parameters C_{D_0} and {e} from measurements taken under various flight conditions.
+Although originally developed for conventional aircraft, the method can be adapted to electric and unoccupied platforms such as drones with appropriate care, making it a versatile tool in flight performance analysis and validation of performance models.

 Equivalent Weight Velocity